lpercivalDEV/old_illaisland/readme.md

 # Bienvenidos a illa island!

-illa island is a place where I put my thoughts and feelings - from art, to music, ideas, travel, and tech.
+illa island is a place where I put my ideas, thoughts, and creations - from art, to music, travel, and tech.

-This creation is a new wave, a force, a celebration of my culture and experiences and those experiences of others who were ostracized and marginalized for so long.
+This creation is a new wave, a celebration of my culture and experiences.

 This is just the beginning.